-Students with a documented reason for missing a course test, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation (Attending Physician Statement which can be found at: http://registrar.yorku.ca/pdf/attending-physicians-statement.pdf) may request accommodation from the Course Instructor.
+Students with a documented reason for missing a course test, such as illness, compassionate grounds, etc., which is confirmed by supporting documentation (e.g., Attending Physician Statement) may request accommodation from the Course Instructor.
 Further extensions or accommodation will require students to submit a formal petition to the Faculty.